EdvardM/railsgirls-ruby/src/basics.md

 puts "Howdy" # here we have some Ruby code
 ```

 is something you can type into Ruby interpreter.
-That is, open up a
+That is, open up a terminal
-terminal and type `pry` or `irb`.
+and type `pry` or `irb`.
+Alternatively you can save that to a file and run
+that with ruby.

 **irb** stands for "interactive Ruby interpreter" and allows you to try out
 code immediately. irb comes automatically with all Ruby installations. **Pry**